dynamsoft-docs/label-recognition-docs-js/programming/javascript/user-guide/index.md

 With the setup now complete, we can proceed to process the images in two straightforward steps:

 1. Initiate the image source to commence image acquisition.
 In our scenario, we invoke the `open()` method on `cameraEnhancer` to initiate video streaming and simultaneously initiate the collection of images.
-These collected images will be dispatched to `router` as per its request.
+These collected images will be dispatched to `cvRouter` as per its request.
 2. Specify a template to commence image processing.
 In our case, we utilize the `RecognizeTextLines_Default` template.

 ```javascript